 The simple way I’ll share with you in this tutorial works well with any project knit in any stitch pattern using any knitting style – English, Continental or Russian.

-Here's how it works (click here to watch every step in a video tutorial):
+Here’s how it works (click here to watch every step in a video tutorial or, simply scroll to the bottom of this page to watch the embedded version of the video):

 There is no need to cut the yarn in colour A just yet.
 We’ll do it a bit later.